 Modern platforms allow 3PLs to quickly integrate with multiple sales channels instead of spending months building custom connections.
 Speed and efficiency in integration are now competitive advantages, enabling 3PLs to serve customers better and expand their market reach.

-Let’s see how one 3PL, Deliverr, overcame the problem of connecting with enterprise systems faster, onboarding larger merchants, and scaling its business.
+Let’s see how one 3PL, Deliverr (now Flexport), overcame the problem of connecting with enterprise systems faster, onboarding larger merchants, and scaling its business.

 How Deliverr Overcame Its Biggest Growth Barrier